I’ve encountered numerous discussions among parents at their wit’s end because they do not know the best steps to take when a child hits a parent.

 I made him a sandwich, and he happily continued to play with his toys.
 We spent that whole day incident-free.

 I felt I had jumped over a huge hurdle.
-That was definitely an aha moment for me as a parent.
+That was an aha moment for me as a parent.

 I realized that I could not only manage the hitting moments in a much better way by regulating my responses, but I could keep an eye out for ways to trigger negative emotions in Taylor.